burkisilin/burkisilin/README.md

-- 👋 Hi, I’m Burak Bayramoğlu as known as burkisilin.
+- 👋 Hi, I’m Burak Bayramoğlu.
+Also known as burkisilin.
 Graduated from Duzce University Mechatronics Engineering at 2021.
 - 👀 I’m interested in every kind of automation.
 - 🌱 I’m currently learning Test Automation at Çiçeksepeti Test Automation Bootcamp.